openid/sharedsignals/openid-caep-1_0.md

 `event_timestamp` field in the Risk Level Change event.
 The Transmitter may generate this event to indicate:

-* User's risk has changed due to potential suspecious access from unknown destination, password compromise, addition of strong authenticator or other reasons.
+* User's risk has changed due to potential suspicious access from unknown destination, password compromise, addition of strong authenticator or other reasons.
-* Device's risk has changed due to installation of unapproved software, connection to insecure pheripheral device, encryption of data or other reasons.
+* Device's risk has changed due to installation of unapproved software, connection to insecure peripheral device, encryption of data or other reasons.
 * Any other subject's risk changes due to variety of reasons.

 ### Event Specific Claims {#risk-level-change-event-specific-claims}